Avesh-code/Linux-Document/Day-1.md

 `df –h` : to check disk usage
 `ls ch*` : list of files whose name is started by ch in current directory.
 `ls –a` : list of the files present in current directory
-`vim filename` : to create a file in current directory and edit content
+`vim filename` : it is editor to create a file in current directory and edit content
 `cat filename` : to display content of that file
 `cat –b filename` : to display the content with line numbers
 `cw filename` : count line, word and character.